About This Chapter

 Praxis General Science: Methodology, Techniques and History - Chapter Summary

-Our professional instructors will teach you what you need to know about methodology, science history and the essentials behind laboratory safety.
-With our informative, easy to navigate video lessons at your arsenal you'll be able to breeze through those topics on the Praxis General Science exam.
+Our professional instructors teach you what you need to know about methodology, science history and the essentials behind laboratory safety.
+With our informative, easy-to-navigate video lessons at your arsenal, you'll be able to breeze through those topics on the Praxis General Science exam.

 The scientific method is more than just hypotheses and experiments.
 In this lesson, we'll explore the themes and variations that make up the world of science.

 6. How to Interpret Tables, Graphs & Charts of Scientific Data: Practice Problems